babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 /// staker, to withdraw rewards from BTC staking via the given FP.
 ///
 /// `staker_addr` is both the address to claim and receive the rewards.
 /// It's a Babylon address.
-If rewards are to be sent to a Consumer address, the
+If rewards are to be sent to a BSN address, the
 /// staker's equivalent address in that chain will be computed and used.
 WithdrawRewards {
     staker_addr: String,